redhat-cop/containers-quickstarts/jenkins-agents/jenkins-agent-android/README.md

 Provides a docker image of the android runtime for use as a Jenkins agent.

 ## Build local
-`docker build -t jenkins-agent-python .`
+`docker build -t jenkins-agent-android .`

 ## Run local
 For local running and experimentation run `docker run -i -t jenkins-agent-android /bin/bash` and have a play once inside the container.